 Large chemical corporations typically have divisions that specialize in herbicide and fungicide production, agricultural engineering and other crop protection services.
 Government organizations also offer employment opportunities for specialists in crop protection.
-According to the U.S. Bureau of Labor Statistics (BLS), job opportunities for soil and plant scientists were predicted to increase 7% from 2014 to 2024 (www.bls.gov).
-The BLS reported that the median wage for soil and plant scientists was $60,050 in 2015.
+According to the U.S. Bureau of Labor Statistics (BLS), job opportunities for soil and plant scientists were predicted to increase faster than the average from 2018 to 2028 (www.bls.gov).
+The BLS reported that the mean wage for soil and plant scientists was $70,630 in May 2018.

 Step 4: Check Licensure Requirements and Consider Professional Certification

 Soil scientists need to earn a license to practice in some states; this may or may not apply to crop protection services specialists, depending on their job duties.
 To gain licensure, candidates must typically hold a bachelor's degree, have a specified amount of work experience and pass an exam.

 The American Society of Agronomy offers voluntary certifications for crop protection services professionals (www.agronomy.org).
 National exams to become a certified crop advisor, agronomist or soil scientist help to set a professional standard for the industry.